isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 Whenever you see this yellow background, something has gone wrong, and it's worth fixing before powering on.
-Ambiguities have a habit of propagating themselves forwards, and so what is one unsolved meta now might turn into ten a few functions down the line.
+Ambiguities have a habit of propagating themselves forwards, and so what is one unsolved meta now might turn into ten functions down the line.

 ## Wrapping Up